-- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - A board dedicated to safeguarding information is in the staffroom and any relevant updates are shared.
-As a school we have also signed up to Operation Encompass.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - all staff have reference to a safeguarding reference file, on the server this contains relevant safeguarding documents and the school's safeguarding procedures; - all staff have access to CPOMS, our online recording system for safeguarding concerns; - all staff have a list of alternative adults responsible for collecting children at the end of the day so that all staff in the class are aware; - safeguarding is a standing agenda item at LAB meetings and staff meetings.

 4.4 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of whom our DSL and alternate staff members are and what the recording and reporting system is.
 (See Appendix 2).
-We have this information available on arrival to our school reception.
-First time visitors will be required to read this information, provided on a laminated card, to ensure they are happy and able to follow the required procedures.
-This key information is displayed beside the electronic signing in system, on leaflets and via posters with photos of relevant staff, displayed around the school in numerous locations.
-For one-off visitors, without a DBS, they are required to wear a red lanyard and will be escorted by a member of staff whilst on the premises.
+All volunteers receive a pack when they start at the school including safeguarding information and policies.

-4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
+- 4.5 The DSL, the alternate designated member(s) of staff and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend one of the multi-agency training courses organised by Norfolk Safeguarding Children's Partnership at least once every three years.
 The DSL and alternate will attend Designated Safeguarding Lead (DSL) training provided by the Local Authority every two years.
 In addition to formal training, DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.
-DSL's attend further multiagency training as well as keep up to date with changes in practise and policy and this is disseminated to staff and regular safeguarding updates and refreshers are included in the whole school weekly bulletin.

-4.6 Our governing body will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
+DSLs receive weekly E-courier notifications.
+They meet half termly after school.
+A DSL attends the termly Cluster DSL network meetings.
+Any changes or updates are disseminated to staff at staff meetings. - 4.6 Our LAB will also undertake appropriate training to equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place are effective and support the delivery of a robust whole school approach to safeguarding.
 This training takes place at induction and is updated regularly.